charlpcronje/js.docs.cronje.me/src/koa-cors-npm.md

 created: 2022-09-13T06:16:37 (UTC +02:00)
 tags: [cors,koa,koajs]
 source: https://www.npmjs.com/package/koa-cors
-author:
+author:  Charl Cronje
 ---

-# koa-cors - npm
+# Koa CORS - NPM

 > ## Excerpt
 > CORS middleware for Koa.
 Latest version: 0.0.16, last published: 7 years ago.
 Start using koa-cors in your project by running `npm i koa-cors`.
 There are 253 other projects in the npm registry using koa-cors.

 ---
-# koa-cors
+# Koa CORS

 CORS middleware for Koa